muhammadhassaan-solves/ai-kubernetes-troubleshooting-agent/README.md

 # AI Kubernetes Troubleshooting Agent

-An AI-powered Kubernetes troubleshooting dashboard that investigates a selected cluster, collects debugging evidence with `kubectl`, and generates a root cause diagnosis with suggested fixes.
+An AI-powered Kubernetes troubleshooting dashboard that investigates a selected cluster, collects debugging evidence with kubectl, and generates a root cause diagnosis with suggested fixes.

-This project was built as part of my DevOps learning journey, taught and guided by **Abhishek Veeramalla**.

 ## What This Project Does

-The application helps users troubleshoot Kubernetes issues from a simple web dashboard.
+The application helps users/developers troubleshoot Kubernetes issues from a simple web dashboard.

 Users can: